 eCig One’s impressive work in documenting e-cigarette catastrophes shows that battery venting and failures are really quite rare.
 Their first documented one was in 2009, and in the eight years since then there have only been 243 confirmed incidents worldwide.
 This is about 30 a year.
 It might sound like a lot, but remember that there are millions of vapers around the world.
 The numbers we’re talking about are tiny when put into context.

 The truth is that a regulated mod made by a reputable manufacturer and using a suitable, well-made battery is no more dangerous than your mobile phone or laptop.
-The risks discussed here aren’t just the risks of “e-cigarette batteries”; they’re the risks of all lithium-based batteries.
-Vaping devices may have a few additional issues – for example, requiring users to know which batteries can be safely used – but on the whole most vapers have little to worry about.
+The risks discussed here aren’t just the risks of “e-cigarette batteries”; they apply to all lithium battery-based devices.
+Vaping mods may have a few additional issues – for example, requiring users to know which batteries can be safely used – but on the whole most vapers have little to worry about.

 You shouldn’t be complacent, but as long as you learn the basics of battery safety and don’t assume you’re completely and totally safe just because you have a regulated mod, there is no need to panic.
 Your box mod is not a time bomb.